ARC OF PRAGMATIC INQUIRY Process:

 That’s why we start with baseline assumptions and ideas, as well as statement of values and vision driving the Inquiry initially.

-Here is a sample of the questions to set the baseline for the Inquiry:
+Here are the questions to set the baseline for the Inquiry:

 1. As you move forward, what market need, problem, issue or opportunity do you see which your organization might address?
 (Why is it important to you and your organization?)